mike05129/Debain_package_advance/README.md

 # Debain_package_advance<br />
-This is for learning Debian package<br />
+This is for Debian package assignment<br />
-Download source code revised and upload to PPA<br />
+Download source code to revise, add script file and upload to PPA<br />
-Suggest requirement: Ubuntu 20.04<br />
+Suggest : Ubuntu 20.04<br />

 ## __Useful CMD__ <br />